affandyfandy/java-sheren/Week 04/Lecture 07/Assignment 2/Q1/README.md

 ```

 - `@Service` annotation marks the class as a Spring service component, allowing it to be discovered and managed by Spring
-- `@Autowired` annotation tells Spring to use this constructor for dependency injection.
-Spring will automatically inject an `EmailService` bean when creating an instance of `EmployeeServiceConstructor`
+- As of Spring Framework 4.3, an `@Autowired` annotation on such a constructor is no longer necessary if the target bean defines only one constructor to begin with
 - The constructor takes one parameter, `emailService`, which is of type `EmailService`.
 Spring will pass an instance of a class that implements `EmailService` (e.g., `EmailServiceImpl`) to this constructor
 - `notifyEmployee` is a public method that takes a single parameter, `employeeEmail`, which is a `String`.
 The method calls the `sendEmail` method on the `emailService` instance, passing in the `employeeEmail`, a subject, and a body for the email.
 This simulates sending an email to the employee.